jercle/azgo/README.md

 DESCRIPTION
   Azure DevOps Boards related commands

-  Current functionality is listing all items
+  Current functionality is listing all items, with some filtering

 EXAMPLES
   $ azgo boards